 The Pro 40, if we’re being honest, can be overkill for most older EVs with lower acceptance ratings (for instance, a 2013 Nissan Leaf).
 However, if you’re planning and upgrading your EVs soon to a model released within the last three years or so, there’s no question that the Pro 40 will be compatible with your new vehicle.

 Smart Charging Station

-The web-based JuiceNet App is a downloadable smartphone app that tells you everything you need to know about how the Pro 40 is performing.
+The web-based JuiceNet App is a downloadable smartphone app that tells you everything you need to know about how the Pro 40 performs.
 The JuiceNet App covers all of the basics, from starting and stopping charging to receiving status reports like charging fault.
-One of the handiest features is the programmable scheduler where you can set the device to charge only during off-peak hours to save a couple extra bucks on electricity every month.
+One of the handiest features is the programmable scheduler where you can set the device to charge only during off-peak hours to save a couple of extra bucks on electricity every month.
 It’s even compatible with Echo and Alexa.

 However, the JuiceNet App is far from perfect.
-Some users have complained that the app may not send instructions to the device immediately, and sometimes the device may go rogue and ignore its charging scheduler, filling your battery during expensive peak hours.
+Some users have complained that the app may not send instructions to the device immediately, and the device may go rogue and ignore its charging scheduler, filling your battery during expensive peak hours.

 One of the most impressive features of the Pro 40 is circuit load balancing.
 If you have multiple EVs at home and plan on charging them simultaneously with the same number of Pro 40s, you’ll never have to worry about exceeding the circuit’s electrical supply.

 The Pro 40s will automatically balance the load to supply the maximum amount of power to one vehicle, leaving whatever’s left for the second.
 As soon as the first car’s battery reaches max capacity, the second Pro 40 will take over and deliver the maximum charge output to the second car.

 This super-safe, the super-convenient system is a must-have feature that most Level-2 home-grade charging stations are not equipped with.